alberto56/dcycleblog/_posts/2022-03-25-php-apache-different-containers.md

 How to make this a two-container solution
 -----

 First, I'd like to thank all the users who posted answers to [Alpine variants of PHP and Apache/httpd in Docker on Stack Overflow](https://stackoverflow.com/questions/41303775/alpine-variants-of-php-and-apache-httpd-in-docker/41306316#41306316), who pointed me in the right direction for this example.
+Most of the code is lifted directly from the article "Containerize This!
+How to use PHP, Apache, MySQL within Docker containers", linked in the Resources section at the end of this post.

 Let's start by setting it up, and we'll look at how it works after.
-A lot of this comes from the article "Containerize This!
-How to use PHP, Apache, MySQL within Docker containers" (see Resources section at the end of this post).

 First, we need to create a conf file for Apache, in ./php.apache.conf: